Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding

 Code comment generation, also known as code summarization, has been a long-lasting and important topic in the program analysis field.
-Main-stream code summarization approaches include three major categories, manual template, information retrieval (IR), and learning based approaches.
+Such approaches can be seen as inferring the intentions of the source code.
+Main-stream code summarization approaches include three major categories, manual template, information retrieval (IR), and learning-based approaches.

-As a representative work of manual template approach, Sridhara \etal propose a method for automatically generate descriptive comments for Java methods with the analysis on the AST and call flow graph (CFG) \cite{sridhara2010towards}.
+As a representative work of the manual template approach, Sridhara \etal propose a method for automatically generating descriptive comments for Java methods with the analysis on the AST and call flow graph (CFG) \cite{sridhara2010towards}.
 Another work of Sridhara \etal focuses on the high-level actions \cite{sridhara2011automatically}.
+The approach analyzes the statement blocks and generates comments for each high-level action.
+As a representative work of the manual template approach, Sridhara \etal propose a method that focuses on the high-level actions \cite{sridhara2011automatically}.
 The approach analyzes the statement blocks and generates comments for each high-level action.
 Rui \etal conclude 26 different ``nano-patterns'' \cite{rai2017method}, which are used as templates to generate code comments.
 Moreno \etal introduce a class-level heuristic code summarization approach \cite{moreno2013automatic}, focusing on the class content and responsibilities.
 Malhotra \etal also generate code comments from class level \cite{malhotra2018class}.
 They analyze the dependency relationship and analyze the change proneness.
 Nazar \etal recruit students to label the collected projects based on 21 different features and construct a classifier to generate code comments \cite{nazar2016source}.